A Theoretical Analysis of the Learning Dynamics under Class Imbalance: SGD: Data Imbalance affects both intensity and direction of the signal

+for some constants $K, \; K'$, independent from $\tilde T$. \end{theorembox} We prove theorem~\ref{th:PCNSGDdecreasing} in App.~\ref{app:convergence_PCNGD}.
 Theorem~\ref{th:PCNSGDdecreasing} shows that the gradient converges at the same rate as in the deterministic case, but only up to a ball of radius $\sigma_l$. {One way of reducing the size of this ball is to increase the batch size.
 Another way is to make sure that there is no class $l$ for which $\sigma_l$ is large.} {We will later see that one can re-balance the variance $\sigma_l$ of each class using a simple oversampling technique.}

-Finally, we note that the monotonicity that characterized PCNGD is now not recovered unless the batch size is large [Eq.~\eqref{eq:pcnsgd-mono}].
+Finally, in App.~\ref{app:StocAlg} we show how the monotonicity, that characterized PCNGD, is now not recovered unless the batch size is large [Eq.~\eqref{eq:pcnsgd-mono}].
 This is consistent with the analysis of Sec.~\ref{sec:directional-noise}.